Skyway666/Input-Combos/README.md

 - Improved Hadouken: "down" -> "forward" -> "punch + punch"(two punches at the same time)

 There would be no problem at handling simultaneous button presses, as we have the windows to manage it.
 The problem is that if we react to normal
-Hadouken inmediatly, we would never be able to get the improved one, as upon recieving its sequence, it would reproduce normal Hadouken inmediatly.
+Hadouken immediately, we would never be able to get the improved one, as upon recieving its sequence, it would reproduce normal Hadouken first.
 The only way to handle this is by delaying the detection of smaller input combinations.

 This means that if when we get the final "punch" to execute the hadowken, the input is the first one in the input buffer, we should wait some frames to detect if another punch has been pressed.
 If it has, give priority to the improved Hadouken, by simply checking for it first instead of checking for the normal Hadouken.
-There should be a priority list created from a file that could easily be modified by the designer in order to stablish said priorities.
+There should be a priority list created from a file that could easily be modified by the designer in order to establish said priorities.
 The delay should not be used when reading the larger input combinations.

 ![](https://github.com/Skyway666/Input-Combos/raw/master/Wiki%20images/Input_buffer_delay.png)